 Who doesn’t love a creepy wedding photo on the cover of a book?
-In Breaking the Marriage Idol, evangelical professor Kutter Callaway challenges Americans to develop a new "theological anthropology” (vision of who people are and what a good life looks like).
+In Breaking the Marriage Idol, evangelical professor Kutter Callaway challenges American Christians to develop a new "theological anthropology," or vision of who we are as people and what a good life looks like.

 Tearing down the stories of Disney, pop music, and reality TV, he also criticize the religious vision of married life as the standard for all grownups.

 These tales of romance as fulfillment, he says, don't help folks deal with unrealized sexual desire (before, in, or after marriage), comprehend the Bible's many perspectives on marriage clearly, or support community members who never pair bond.
 Instead, he urges us to establish rituals celebrating friendship and adult adoption, making other relationships also deep and sacred.